“[Close relationships are] the merciless revealer, the great white searchlight turned on the darkest places of human nature.” (Katherine Anne Porter)

 A final social psychological issue that often influences commitment is the perception of available alternatives.
 To some extent, this is based on perception (i.e., “what would it be like to be with X or by myself?”).
 It also is based on people around us.
 For instance, a friend of mine once reported falling in love with a work colleague because they spent so much time together working alone in close proximity.
 Sometimes, loving one’s partner involves having boundaries and not putting one’s self in situations that may lead to temptations.
 As I’ve written above, passion is very fickle, and is easy to be swept up by.

 On the other hand, marriage is difficult.
-In the first years of marriage, my wife and I struggled.
-To remind us of some of the principles I’ve outlined above, I bought for my wife a framed reminder of what marriage is all about.
+I am imperfect.
+My wife is imperfect.
+When two imperfect people try to build a life together, there will be significant problems.
+That just is the way it is.
+However, to remind us of some of the principles I’ve outlined above, I bought for my wife a framed reminder of what marriage is all about on our 1st anniversary.
 It’s been in our bedroom ever since.
 I read it regularly to remind myself of what it means to have a loving marriage.